P3rch/affine_cipher/README.md

 Affine cipher uses the modular function ``y = (a*x) + b mod 26`` to cipher every character of the text and ``y = a^(-1) * (x - b) mod 26`` to decipher them.
 Further descripton of the algorithm can be found on [Wikipedia](https://en.wikipedia.org/wiki/Affine_cipher).

-The program has been developed on Linux Ubuntu 20.04.
+The program has been developed on Linux Ubuntu 20.04. and extended on Arch Linux(as of 26/10/22)

 ## Encryption
+0. Provide keys in keys.txt file, separete by enter.
 1. Open the "to_cipher.txt" file and paste there your plain text (or simply rename your file to "to_cipher.txt" if you have one).
 2. Save the file.
 3. Open the terminal in the main directory.